davgit/ReportMesh/README.md

 `renderReportMesh({page_width:215.9, page_height:279.4, padding:3});`

-Then render it like this:
+Then render it with pantomjs:

-`phantomjs phantom_htmltopdf_letter.js source_url_or_html_file destination_pdf'
+`phantomjs phantom_htmltopdf_letter.js source_url_or_html_file destination_pdf`

 If you take time to investigate files `phantom_htmltopdf_letter.js` and `phantom_htmltopdf_letter.js` will see that they containt pretty basic config once again defining page dimensions.
-So if you need to generate pdfs in other than A4 or letter format make your self a `phantom_htmltopdf_whatever.js` file and use it for rendering.
+So if you need to generate pdfs in other than a4 or letter format make your self a `phantom_htmltopdf_whatever.js` file and use it for rendering.

 #Restrictions and advices

 - Try to avoid styling chunk elements, this can cause unpredictable results.
 - Content in chunk elements needs to have height.
-If you float something, do not forget to add element width style `clear:both` at the end of your chunk element.
+If you float something, do not forget to add element with style `clear:both` at the end of your chunk element.
 Keep this in mind when position something with absolute positioning.
 - Do not use `<img>` elements in header and footer templates.
 Use css property background-image instead.